 Do not wash your car for seven (7) days after ceramic coating application

-Ceramic coatings take some time to cure and provide adequate protection for your paintwork.
+Ceramic car coating take some time to cure and provide adequate protection for your paintwork.
 A ceramic coating is a significant investment, and unless you want to wash it all away, you should not wash your car for at least a week after it has been applied.
 This time allows the ceramic coating to cure fully.

 Wash your car